openlab-test/.github/profile/README.md

 - [ ] Check if there already exists a respository associated to your project

-## How to create a new remote repository in GitHub?
+## Procedure to create a new remote repository in GitHub

 - [ ] click on `new`
 - [ ] add Repository name